NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 12. Memphis Grizzlies

 ↓ 1 Spot

-The Memphis Grizzlies give you lots to like in the offensive progress department: They set a season high with 20 first-half assists against the Clippers on Wednesday and knocked down a franchise record 17 three-pointers on Saturday.
+The Memphis Grizzlies offer a lot to like in the offensive progress department: They set a season high with 20 first-half assists against the Clippers on Wednesday and knocked down a franchise record 17 three-pointers last Saturday.

 They're also, of course, an elite defense.

 But they also do a few things that make their viability as a top-tier team hazier—like losing to the Lakers and Clippers on back-to-back nights, which they did on Tuesday and Wednesday this week.